 The Beginning: Computing & Software Systems Program

 The University of Washington Tacoma Computing & Software Systems (CSS) program began in the fall of 1999 with an inaugural cohort of 30 upper-division students.
-The Tacoma CSS program was modeled on the CSS program designed by the UW Computer Science & Engineering faculty and implemented by UW Bothell faculty several years earlier.
-Seven community colleges in the South Sound joined a collaboration committed to providing every South Sound resident accessibility to a computer science four-year degree.
+The Tacoma CSS program was modeled on the CSS program designed by the UW Seattle Computer Science & Engineering faculty and implemented by UW Bothell faculty several years earlier.
+Seven community colleges in the South Sound began a collaborative effort to provide every South Sound resident access to a four-year computer science degree.

 Larry Crum was the founding director, and Don McLane and Bill Conlen were the other founding faculty.
-The first laboratory of computing workstations was located temporarily in a conference room in the Library, while Stephen Rondeau implemented a permanent laboratory in the Dougan building, and shortly afterwards designed additional laboratories in the new Science Building.
-In 2000, Moshe Rosenfeld and Josh Tenenberg joined the faculty to allow offering the senior year of the program.
+The first laboratory of computing workstations was located temporarily in a conference room in the Library, while Stephen Rondeau implemented a permanent laboratory in the Dougan building, and shortly afterwards designed additional laboratories in the Science Building.
+In 2000, Moshe Rosenfeld and Josh Tenenberg joined the faculty to provide for the offering of courses for the senior year of the program.

 Students desiring to enter the CSS program were provided multiple articulated paths to the program through their community colleges.
 They could pursue an Associate of Science degree providing them with an ideal foundation in math and science, pursue an Associate of Arts (sometimes named an Associate of Arts and Science) degree which providing for a more diverse academic preparation, or complete an Associate of Applied Science - Transfer Option degree, created to allow students the opportunity to prepare immediately for technical employment while also appropriately preparing to continue their four-year education afterwards.